samuelgfeller/slim-example-project/docs/implementation-examples.md

 the corresponding code modifications.
 It may serve as an inspiration for future feature implementation and bug fixes.
-Especially for those that are not familiar with the project code, but I will be using it as a cheatsheet all the time as well probably.
+Especially for those that are not familiar with the project code, but I will be using it as a cheatsheet as well.

 ### Adding a simple new field `theme`